Govind2412/Govind2412/README.md

 ### 🌟 Featured Projects

 - **[AI-Driven Online Exam Proctoring System](https://github.com/YOUR-USERNAME/REPO-NAME)**
-  Real-time, multimodal proctoring system combining computer vision and audio-based detection — using YOLO, OpenCV, and Silero VAD to catch multiple persons, unauthorized objects, and unusual sounds/movement.
+  A real-time, multimodal proctoring system that combines computer vision and audio-based detection to monitor online exams.
+Uses YOLO and OpenCV to flag multiple persons and unauthorized objects, and Silero VAD to catch unusual sounds and movement — with SQL/MySQL powering the logging and analysis behind it.
   `Python` `YOLO` `OpenCV` `MySQL` `Silero VAD`

 - **[Sentiment Analysis in Movie Reviews](https://github.com/YOUR-USERNAME/REPO-NAME)**
-  Sequence-based NLP model using tokenization and embeddings to classify IMDB reviews — 90% accuracy, deployed on AWS EC2 for real-time inference.
+  A sequence-based NLP model built using tokenization and embedding techniques to classify IMDB movie reviews as positive or negative — reaching 90% accuracy and outperforming traditional ML baselines.
+Deployed on AWS EC2 so it can serve real-time predictions through a hosted application.
   `Python` `TensorFlow` `NLTK` `Scikit-Learn` `AWS EC2`

+> 💡 Pin these two repos on your profile (top-right of each repo → pin) so they show up right under this README.

 ---

 ### 💼 Currently

-Building ML and NLP pipelines at **Zecser Business LLP**, and exploring **Generative AI, RAG, and Agentic AI** through the **IBM Generative AI Engineering Professional Certificate**.
+- 🔭 Building and integrating **ML & NLP pipelines** at **Zecser Business LLP**
+- 🌱 Learning **Generative AI, RAG, and Agentic AI** through the IBM Generative AI Engineering Professional Certificate
+- 💬 Happy to talk about **Machine Learning, NLP, Computer Vision, or Generative AI**
+- 📈 Always looking to work on projects that go beyond notebooks and into something deployed and usable

 ---